pastjean/stjean.me/content/chronicles/opensourceprinciple.md

 ---
-title: "Asynchronous Decisions Making Stolen From Open Source Communities"
+title: "Asynchronous Decisions Making"
-date: "2022-10-25T15:12:00-05:00"
+date: "2020-03-09T15:12:00-05:00"
 tags:
   - opensource
+  - open-source
+  - rfc
   - rust
   - companies
 ---

-When working in any team that needs to take decisions, you want to take the best decision possible to make your team go forward the best way possible.
+When working in any team that needs to take decisions, well every one of them.You want to take the best decision possible to make your team go forward.

-Open source communities are well known for being awesome at working asynchronously, innovativly, having debates and multiple conversations minimizing real time talk, meetings and chat.
+Open source communities are well known for being awesome at working asynchronously, innovativly, having healthy (and less healthy) debates minimizing meetings and chats.

-Why not borrow some practices from opensource communities and bring those to your internal company community.
+Why not borrow some practices from open-source communities and bring those to your internal company community.

 ## Introducing changes through asynchronous decisions